 Motion

 We try to support animations by default in our components, butto avoid introducing breaking changessome animations require you to manually opt in.
-In order to function properly, opt-in animations require additional updates to your codebase.
-Depending on how your testing is set up, opt-in animation could cause test failures, so you must manually configure them appropriately.
+Opt-in animations require additional updates to your codebase and, depending on your testing setup, could cause test failures if not configured appropriately.

-Note: In some edge cases, resource-intensive pages can cause browser memory issues where animations will fail to run correctly.
-For example, animated spinners are particularly memory intensive, so adding multiple spinners to a page might consume too much memory and disable all animations.
+Note: In some edge cases, resource-intensive pages can cause browser memory issues where animations fail to run correctly.
+For example, animated spinners are particularly memory intensive, so a page with multiple spinners might consume too much memory and disable all animations.

-We have also created an enable-animations codemod, which adds the hasAnimations prop to components that require opt-in animations.
+We offer the enable-animations codemod that automatically adds the hasAnimations prop to components that require opt-in.

-Keep in mind that, depending on your codebase, this codemod could introduce breaking changes that require further attention.
-In particular, when you run the codemod you will be asked whether you want to opt into animations for table components, or just for the react-core package.
+Be aware that, depending on your codebase, this codemod could introduce breaking changes that require further attention.
+When you run the codemod you will be asked whether to opt into animations only for the @patternfly/react-core package or for @patternfly/react-table as well.

-To enable the optional animations run the following command:
+To enable opt-in animations run the following command:

 npx @patternfly/pf-codemods --only enable-animations /path-to-src